mikeunge/sshman/README.md

   -c  --connect           Connect to a server with profile.
   -n  --new               Create a new SSH profile.
-  -u  --update            Update an SSH profile.
+      --encrypt           Encrypt the password / key file for more security. (only for new profiles) -u  --update            Update an SSH profile.
   -d  --delete            Delete SSH profiles.
   -e  --export            Export profiles (for eg. sharing).
 (WIP)